pmean/build-website/text/07/DifferencesBetweenTests.md

 Fisher\'s Exact test is an alternative to the Chi-square test for two-by-two tables.
 The adjective \"exact\" stresses that this test does not rely on an approximation.
-Although some have cautioned about the conservative nature ofÂ  Fisher\'s Exact test, there is general consensus in the research community that this test is preferred to the Chi-square test for small data sets, though there are varying rules for deciding whether a data set is small enough to warrant the use of Fisher\'s Exact
+Although some have cautioned about the conservative nature of  Fisher\'s Exact test, there is general consensus in the research community that this test is preferred to the Chi-square test for small data sets, though there are varying rules for deciding whether a data set is small enough to warrant the use of Fisher\'s Exact